 - Are specifically made available to house individuals and families that meet the definition of homeless under section 103 of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
-11302) and contained in the Continuum of Care Interim Rule at 24 CFR 578.3. - Are specifically made available to house families that are comprised of or include a veteran. - Veteran means an individual who has served in the United States Armed Forces. - Provide supportive housing to persons with disabilities or elderly persons as defined in 24 CFR 5.403. - Are located in a census tract with a poverty rate of 20 percent or less, as determined in the most recent American Community Survey Five-Year Estimates.

-Only units that that are under a HAP contract that was first executed on or after April 18, 2017, are covered by the 10 percent exception.
+11302) and contained in the Continuum of Care Interim Rule at 24 CFR 578.3. - Are specifically made available to house families that are comprised of or include a veteran. - Veteran means an individual who has served in the United States Armed Forces. - Provide supportive housing to persons with disabilities or elderly persons as defined in 24 CFR 5.403. - Are located in a census tract with a poverty rate of 20 percent or less, as determined in the most recent American Community Survey Five-Year Estimates. - PBV units that house eligible youth receiving FUPY/FYI assistance are also covered by this 10 percent exception authority if the units are under a HAP contract that became effective after December 27, 2020, and if the unit is occupied by an eligible youth receiving FUPY/FYI assistance.
+FYI TPVs that were awarded under Notice PIH 2019-20 are not part of this exception since PHAs are prohibited from project-basing FYI TPVs.
+Units added after